Ayuik/Ayuik/README.md

 - **Reading:** Diving into captivating books

 ## 🎯 Future Goals
-I would love to work in the programming sector, focusing on projects that bridge technology and education.
+I would love to work in the programming sector, focusing on projects that bridge technology and education or gender issues.

 ---